 Maintaining personal hygiene and ensuring the use of clean underwear can greatly reduce the occurrence of infection.
 Encouraging frequent toilet trips, regularly changing incontinence wear and emptying a catheter bag only when necessary help reduce the risk of bacteria entering the urinary system.
 In some patients with dementia, staying adequately hydrated can be an issue and this can also lead to infections, so encourage fluids as best you can.

 If you are really struggling with recurrent urinary infections in your loved one, getting help from your primary care doctor, public health nurse and being referred to an incontinence nurse can be helpful.
 Remember, dementia care is a team effort and you are not expected to deal with this on your own.
-Availing of the services that are around you and speaking to others who are for someone with dementia can provide you with tips, tricks and solutions that you may not have thought of previously.
+Availing of the services that are around you and speaking to others who care for someone with dementia can provide you with tips, tricks and solutions that you may not have thought of previously.

 As always, I would love to hear about your experience with Urinary Tract Infections in the person with dementia.
 Have you done something different to what is mentioned above?
 Do you know a more effective way to collect a urine sample?
-If so, please do get in touch.
-You can leave a comment below, find me on Twitter or email me

 As always, the information in this article is informational only and is not intended to replace medical advice.
 If you should be concerned about your or your loved one’s health, please contact your doctor to discuss matters further.
 You can read my disclosure policy here.